After (film series): After Everything (2023)

 Hardin is heartbroken that Tessa wants to move on and not be with Hardin while Hardin wants to be with her, Tessa tells Hardin to move on.
 Hardin goes to Lisbon, Portugal to make Natalie forgive him for everything he did to her, when he comes face to face with Natalie, Natalie wants him gone.
 Hardin comes across Sebastian (Natalie's friend) and hates Hardin and says to him "if it was up to me you would rot in jail" and later on Hardin ends up in jail because he keeps fighting Sebastian.
 Whether Hardin and Tessa will be together after these situations remains a mystery.

-Future (2024)
+Future

 In April 2021, it was announced that two additional installments were in development, a prequel and a sequel scheduled to film back-to-back in fall 2021.
 The films were confirmed to be written and directed by Castille Landon.
 In June of the same year, the filmmaker stated that she would continue work on the film series after first completing principal photography on an original script centered around a MMA love story.

-Before (2025)
+Before

 In 2021, Landon revealed information about a prequel, Before, based on the novella of the same name, which revolves around Hardin before he met Tessa.
 The project will detail a "larger conversation", with a more expanded plot including the character's trauma and family life.
 As the film will portray the character at a younger age, Fiennes Tiffin will not reprise the role.